-• • • WTCC 1.3.1 Sustainable Design Review Meeting
+WTCC 1.3.1 Sustainable Design Review Meeting

-The College has instituted a number of strategies to support the development of a sustainable campus and to fulfill its carbon-reduction obligation as a signatory of the American College and University Presidents' Climate Commitment (ACUPCC).
-Designers working on our campus are requested to partner in these efforts by striving to identify sustainable design opportunities.
+The College has instituted a number of strategies to support the development of a sustainable campus.
+Designers working on a Wake Tech campus are requested to partner in these efforts by striving to identify sustainable design opportunities.
 Design teams are expected to conduct a charrette early in the design process to involve stakeholders in planning for energy efficiency, water efficiency, solid waste reduction, land preservation and other aspects of sustainable development.
 Ideas will be evaluated by the project team for feasibility within the constraints of project program, budget and schedule.
 Each project shall include and has been budgeted to include, but not limited to; building envelope commissioning, energy modeling, commissioning of HVAC systems, tie-ins to the campus energy management system, metering and submetering to facilitate the collection of energy data, stormwater management, and construction waste recycling.

-The college recognizes the USGBC's LEED rating system as the most widely accepted standard for evaluating sustainability of the built environment.
+The college recognizes the USGBC's LEED / GBI's Green Globes rating system as the most widely accepted standard for evaluating sustainability of the built environment.
 Each project is expected to incorporate measures that would enable an acceptable and documented return on investment, as well as adherence to the Campus Design Guidelines.
-A LEED checklist is to be included with each design submittal indicating current performance objectives.
+A LEED / Green Globes checklist is to be included with each design submittal indicating current performance objectives.
 Supporting documentation outlining the strategies that will be employed to achieve energy and water efficiency should also be included.
-The College will elect to seek LEED Certification on a project-by-project basis.
-The exception is the conditional development of our RTP Campus per the Wake Technical Community College Rezoning Petition dated January 27, 2015 where the Town of Morrisville requires WTCC to obtain certification from the US Green Building Council or comparable certification that provides an equivalent level of sustainability practices for all buildings on the site whose primary purpose is for educational services.
+The College will elect to seek LEED / Green Globes Certification on a project-by-project basis.
+The exception is the conditional development of our RTP Campus per the Wake Technical Community College Rezoning Petition dated January 27, 2015 where the Town of Morrisville requires WTCC to obtain certification from the US Green Building Council, the Green Building Initiative or comparable certification that provides an equivalent level of sustainability practices for all buildings on the site whose primary purpose is for educational services.

-• • • WTCC 1.3.2 Building Management Systems
+WTCC 1.3.2 Building Management Systems

-Building management systems (BMS), also known as Building Automation Systems (BAS), shall at a minimum be incorporated on larger buildings with sufficient complexity in new construction and major building renovations over 5,000 gross ft2.
+Building management systems (BMS), also known as Building Automation Systems (BAS), shall at a minimum be incorporated on larger buildings with sufficient complexity in new construction and major building renovations where applicable.
+The College maintains a separate Building Automation System Guideline (BAS Guideline) that is intended to provide design professionals, contractors, vendors, service personnel, operators and others involved in building operations at Wake Tech with an understanding of the fundamental requirements of the Building Automation Systems (BAS).
+The latest version of the BAS Guideline shall be provided to the designer or contractor and shall take precedent over this document, if contradictions exist.
 A meeting shall be held to determine the expectations regarding the complexity of the BMS design for the proposed project prior to the Design Development submittal.
-The BMS system should incorporate control of lighting, electrical and mechanical systems, and should provide useful measurement and trending of building energy use.
+The BMS system may incorporate control of lighting, electrical systems, mechanical systems, and other connected systems to provide useful measurement and trending of building energy use.

-During design and construction, the designer should specify and confirm that the BMS sequence of operations programmed properly takes advantage of energy efficiency features available from the BMS system and building components.
-The BMS system should include, but is not limited to the following:

-- Scheduling turning equipment on or off depending on the time of day, week, etc. - Lockouts Ensure that equipment does not come on unless necessary to protect against glitches. - Resets adjust operating parameters based on external measurements such as outdoor air temperature or building load. - Ventilation Control Economizer and Demand Control Ventilation sequences should maximize efficiency
+- During design and construction, the designer should specify and confirm that the BMS sequence of operations programmed properly takes advantage of energy efficient features available from the BMS system and building components.
+The BMS system should include, but is not limited to the following: - Scheduling Turning equipment on or off depending on the time of day, week, etc. - Trending Recording historic point data. - Alarms Generate notifications when operating parameters are not satisfied. - Lockouts Ensure that equipment does not come on unless necessary to protect against glitches. - Resets Adjust operating parameters based on external measurements such as outdoor air temperature or building load. - Ventilation Control Economizer and Demand Control Ventilation sequences should maximize efficiency.